UK killings suspect got seized gun, license back last month

 “That would involve diverting resources or putting resources into it,” Hall told BBC radio on Saturday.
 “If we see more of these sorts of attacks, then I have got no doubt that it will be treated more seriously as terrorism."

+He told the BBC the “overall threat and risk to women” comes more from partners and ex-partners than “incels.”

+Fahy also warned against giving too much attention to the ideology, saying: “We must be careful we don’t build these people up too much.”

-Last year, Canada charged a suspect with “incel”-related terrorism for the first time, a Toronto teenager accused of killing a woman at a massage parlor.
+Last year, Canada charged a Toronto teenager accused of killing a woman at a massage parlor with “incel”-related terrorism for the first time.
 Police said they uncovered evidence the attack was inspired by an online community of sexually frustrated men.

 The last mass shooting in the U.K. was in 2010, when taxi driver Derrick Bird killed 12 people in Cumbria, northwest England.